 Our results for gender contradict conventional wisdom in the literature that women judges’ preferences differ from men’s only in cases implicating discrimination.
 They add to evidence suggesting the possibility that procedural law affecting access to justice may itself be a policy domain in which women have different (more pro-access) preferences that extend beyond discrimination claims.
 Gender, alone among the judge characteristics we study, is significant in both random sample and precedential-only models, and in both civil rights and non-civil rights models, revealing a distinctive propensity among women on the Courts of Appeal to support plaintiffs’ access to discovery.

 Finally, significant variation in our results across the random sample and precedential cases highlights the risk of error in drawing general inferences from either significant or null results in precedential cases—general inferences that are widespread in the literature on the Courts of Appeals.

 Federal judges, circuit courts, judicial diversity & behavior, panel effects, political affiliation, ideology, gender & race, complex litigation, civil rights, discrimination, Federal Rules of Civil Procedure, empirical studies, motions to dismiss, Rule 12(b)(6), Twombly, Iqbal

-Burbank, Stephen B. and Farhang, Sean, "Politics, Identity, and Pleadings Decisions on the U.S. Courts of Appeals" (2021).
-Faculty Scholarship at Penn Law.
+Burbank, Stephen B. and Farhang, Sean, "Politics, Identity, and Pleading Decisions on the U.S. Courts of Appeals" (2021).
+Faculty Scholarship at Penn Carey Law.
 2767.